 - In 2022, 4.3% of Resolute's fiber supply was from recovered fiber, namely sorted office paper (SOP).

 - We used 142,000 metric tons of recovered paper in our production processes.

 Balancing Virgin and Recycled Fiber

-- Production of recycled grades tends to be concentrated at facilities in or near urban areas with ready access to supplies of recovered paper, while grades requiring high levels of virgin fiber are produced at mills situated in more remote, less populous regions adjacent to forests.
+- Production of recycled grades tends to be concentrated at facilities in or near urban areas with ready access to supplies of recovered paper, while grades requiring high levels of virgin fiber are produced at mills situated in more remote, less populous locations adjacent to forests.

 Paper grade and intended end-use essentially dictate the basic fiber mix.
 Generally speaking, the higher the paper quality, the higher the level of virgin fiber required.
 The challenge is to come up with a fiber composition that will achieve the desired properties in terms of strength, opacity and brightness with the lowest possible environmental impact.
-The virgin fiber used in our products comes from forests that are sustainably managed.

 For more information on Resolute’s fiber sourcing practices, visit our Forestry and Fiber Sourcing page.